About Us

 How we do it

-Building power for our generation requires political engagement at every level: Registering voters, getting out the vote, passing progressive policy, and training new leaders.
-We do it all, we do it well, and we make it fun.
+Building power for our generation requires political engagement at every level: Registering voters, getting out the vote, passing policies that young people care about, and training new leaders.
+We do it all, we do it well, and we make it fun through a multi-pronged approach: organizing communities of young people across the state to recognize their power, mobilizing them to utilize their power, breaking down systemic barriers to accessing power, and electing young, empowered leaders into office.

 We’ve been at it since 2006, but we still feel like we’re just getting started.
-So far, our results speak for themselves: We’ve registered nearly 200,000 young people to vote and turn those voters out at rates much higher than their peers in local, state, and national elections alike!
-We’ve trained hundreds of young leaders, who are doing big things across the state and the country.
-And we’ve passed policies like the Colorado Votes Act, Student Loan Servicer Accountability Act, Climate Action Plan, and so many more.
+So far, our results speak for themselves: We’ve registered close to 250,000 young people to vote and turn those voters out at rates much higher than their peers in local, state, and national elections alike!
+We’ve trained hundreds of young leaders who are doing big things across the state and the country.
+And we’ve passed policies like the Colorado Votes Act, Student Loan Servicer Accountability Act, and so many more.

 How we